malva-ot/nomo/nomo-intro.md

 #### X2.2.1 Major version

-Excluding [major version 0](#major-version-0), any major version of this document guarantees stability in the location and general content of each numbered section.
+Excluding [major version 0](#major-version-0), any major version of this document guarantees stability in the location and general topic of each numbered section.

 Within a major version, a numbered section may be struck but must still be physically present with appropriate annotation so that references to that section remain valid.

-Reassignment of an existing section number to a now topic requires a new major version of the document.
+Reassignment of an existing section number to a new topic requires a new major version of the document.

 #### X2.2.2 Minor version